What do we need to know to do something well?

 Someone responsible for doing the work can determine where the most impactful intervention point may be.

-Executing teams and individuals can make choices that are only possible when the context is known.
-An example I’ve seen many times worked on something marketing related where knowing a certain impression of the brand was important in addition to increasing traffic very much changes the options you select.
+Executing teams and individuals can make only possible choices when the context is known.
+An example I’ve seen many times is when I worked on something marketing-related, where knowing a certain impression of the brand was important, in addition to increasing traffic, which very much changes the options you select.
 Another point of evidence that this is a common issue is how often executives are flummoxed by a choice their teams have made.
-I’d wager it’s often the result of a context gap.
+I’d wager it’s frequently the result of a context gap.

 Understanding can lead to a strong connection to the purpose of the work, leading to higher engagement.